 What is the return on investment in staff education?

 It is well-documented that quality medical care requires a high level of skill and knowledge.
-In order to maintain the highest standards of patient care, it is essential that medical staff receive continuous education and training.
+In order to maintain the highest standards of patient care, medical staff must receive continuous education and training.
 While this investment may seem debatable at first, the long-term benefits are clear.
 Studies have shown that patients who receive care from well-educated medical staff have better health outcomes and are more likely to be satisfied with their care.
 In addition, educated staff are less likely to make errors, which can lead to improved patient safety and decreased liability risks.
 Medical billers and coders, for example, need continued education to be aware of regulation and coding changes.
 Claims can be denied for a multitude of reasons including out of date codes, incorrect procedures, and insufficient information.
 Keeping them informed improves your bottom line overall.
 When all of these factors are considered, it is evident that investing in medical staff education offers a significant return on investment.

 How to get your staff medical training?